 Donald needs a log for his fire.
 Unfortunately, the one he picks is occupied by a couple of chipmunks and their stash of acorns.
 When he cuts it down, Chip and Dale fall out, but their acorns stay behind, so they work at putting out Donald's fire and retrieving their stash.
 Donald, of course, takes this as calmly and cheerfully as you would expect.
-Written by

 Jon Reeves <email@example.com>

 Did You Know?

 Though this is not their first cartoon appearance, it is the first one they starred in.
 Chip an' Dale is the cartoon title and the names of the two chipmunks which is based on the work of cabinetmaker Thomas Chippendale (1718-1779) who was active in London and worked in the mid-Georgian, English Rococo, and Neoclassical styles.
 See more

 At short's end, Dale is seen holding up one end of a piece of wood, and the wood is straight as if someone is holding up the other end.
 However in the next scene, when one sees him walking away with it, he is in the middle of the piece of wood, holding it by himself.
 See more